Macular Degeneration

 A healthy lifestyle not only increases your chances for longevity, but also reduces the risk of developing many diseases, including macular degeneration.
 Healthful lifestyle choices include:

 Smoking also increases your risk of developing AMD.
 If you currently smoke, ask your eye doctor for help quitting.
-If you have other medical conditions — such as high blood pressure, obesity or diabetes, — take control of your health now.
+If you have other medical conditions — such as high blood pressureobesity or diabetes, — take control of your health now.
+You can do it with guidance from a specialist at Medex, which employs experts in more than a dozen medical specialties, all in one location.

 The Symptoms of Macular Degeneration